WMC-AHIF-2021/HistoryOrSomething/README.md

 ## Goal

-- Being able to get Information quickly and have fun learning about diefferent countries
+- Being able to get Information quickly and have fun learning about different countries